 Associate of Science (AS): Nursing Degree Overview

 To enter a nursing program, students may need to have completed high school coursework in math, English, biology, chemistry and math.
-The school may set a minimum high school grade point average for students to meet.
+The program may require a minimum high school grade point average.
 Applicants also undergo a background check, and some programs require them to submit proof of immunizations.

 Courses in a nursing program can give students a basic understanding of patients' health needs and requirements.
 Classroom work is typically combined with clinical practice, which provides students with hands-on experience in using medical equipment and performing patient-care tasks.
-The main topics touched upon in a program include:
+In addition to nursing fundamentals, other main topics touched upon in a program include:

 - Psychology introduction

 Employment Outlook and Salary Information